alexcz-a11y/mem0-mcp-optimized/README.md

 - If AI sends `user_id: "alice"` → kept as `"alice"` (specific value)
 - Detected placeholders: `user`, `your_user_id`, `user_id`, `userid`, `default`, `test`, `example`, `placeholder`

+**Auto-inject Configuration**
+Configuration values are automatically injected when AI doesn't provide them:
+- `orgId` → automatically added to all API calls if configured
+- `projectId` → automatically added to all API calls if configured
+- No need for AI to explicitly provide these values in tool calls

 ### MCP Settings

 #### Claude Desktop